WooCommerce Skip Cart has changed the online shopping game for the better, and we'll show you how.

 Once that’s done, click on the Update button and head over to the Products tab to add a product to the checkout.

 Click on the Add Product button to search for the product you wish to add to the checkout page.

-You can add as many products as you’d like on the same checkout.
+You can add as many products as you’d like at the same checkout.

 On the front-end, customers will be able to delete products from the mini cart and recover deleted items.
 They’ll also have the option to adjust the quantity of the items they’re buying and enter a coupon.

 In this way, appending a mini cart on the checkout page isn’t just great for your conversions but can also help you increase your average order value.